codeforbielefeld/teuto-moisture-map-python/services/tmm-api/Readme.md

 - [poetry](https://python-poetry.org) for local development
 - [nox](https://nox.thea.codes/en/stable/) for running all checks in one go
-- docker for building/running the docker image
+- [pack](https://buildpacks.io/docs/tools/pack/) for building the production image using buildpacks
+- docker

 ## Doing things with poetry